michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0132.md

 - n: the scientific study of food and drink (especially in humans)
 - n: a source of materials to nourish the body
 ### Family
-nutrition: nutritional, nutritionist, nutritions, nutritious+;nutrient: nutrients;nutrify: nutrient, nutrition;nutritional: nutritionally;nutritionist: nutritionists;nutritious: nutritiously, nutritiousness
+- nutrition: nutritional, nutritionist, nutritions, nutritious+
+- nutrient: nutrients
+- nutrify: nutrient, nutrition
+- nutritional: nutritionally
+- nutritionist: nutritionists
+- nutritious: nutritiously, nutritiousness
 ### Examples
 - We need to do better in battling poor nutrition and a lack of exercise in our youth.
 - Also, a North Carolina State University nutritionist in Winston-Salem will be presenting nutrition classes in the program.